Analysis Productions

 An AP job summary

-The top section shows a summary of important information, such as the state of the job, its production version, the total storage required for the output files and the merge request and JIRA task used to submit the production.
+The top section shows a summary of important information, such as the state of the job, its production version, the total storage required for the output files and the merge request used to submit the production.
 To view the input scripts used to set up the production click the link to the merge request.
-The next section lists the tags used to categorise the job and the third section lists the DIRAC production information for the job.
-Finally, is the Files section which lists the output files for the job.
+The next section lists the DIRAC production information for the job.
+Finally, is the Production Output section which lists the output files for the job.
 One can use either the PFNs or LFNs to access the output, the PFNs should be visible to all systems with access to the CVMFS.

 Let’s try accessing one of these files right now by doing: